pointguard0/SHAD_ML_Contests/README.md

-# SHAD_ML_Contests
-This folder contains the codes of SHAD Machine Learning Contests on private-kaggle.
+# This folder contains the codes of SHAD Machine Learning Contests on private-kaggle.